jonathan-laurent/KaTie/README.md

 python runtests.py tests/large/catphos diff  # show a diff for 'catphos'
 ```

+**Remark:** some tests rely on the stability of OCaml's random number generator.
+The current test suite is optimized to run with OCaml 4.14 and some tests may fail when using OCaml 5.
+When using the test suite, you are therefore encouraged to use OCaml 4.14: `opam switch create ocaml4 4.14.1`.

 ### Contributing new tests

 Users are encouraged to contribute new tests via pull-requests.
 To add a new test, just add a sub-directory in the `tests` hierarchy and make sure that it works with `runtests.py`.